bertofurth/Seagate-Central-Utils/README.md

 # Seagate-Central-Utils
-Instructions for compiling and installing new and updated utilities for the Seagate Central NAS.
+Instructions for compiling and installing new and updated utilities for the Seagate Central NAS (ARM32 - armv6l) based platform.

 ### Servers
 * minidlna - Efficient media server replacement for the inbuilt Twonky DLNA.